Kokan/SAC/readme.txt

 PDU-150 ::= SEQUENCE (SIZE (1..6)) OF BOOLEAN

-3.1.16 ERROR: SIZE type mismatch for BITSTRING
+3.1.16 SIZE type mismatch for BITSTRING
 The BIT STRINGs are not defined the same way.

 example: